 Peer-to-peer fundraising, also called “social fundraising” or shortened to “P2P fundraising,” can be an easy way for nonprofits to raise a significant amount of money and expand their donor base.

+What is peer to peer fundraising?
 For those of you who aren’t familiar with this concept, peer-to-peer fundraising is essentially when supporters solicit donations from their networks to raise money on your organization’s behalf.
 Participants will set up an individual fundraising page, set a goal for how much they want to raise, and start asking friends and family members for donations.

 Not only is peer-to-peer fundraising good for raising money and growing your donor base, but it’s also a great opportunity to engage your existing supporters in a way that doesn’t require them to donate.